salmah52/chicagotaxitrips/README.md

 4. **Geospatial Metrics Model (geospatial_metrics):**
    - Popular Pickup and Drop-off Locations: Identifies the most popular locations for pickups and drop-offs.
    - Distance Covered by Taxis: Calculates the total distance covered by taxis.
-   - Heatmap of Trip Densities in Different Areas: Visualizes trip densities in various geographical areas.

 # Lineage Graph